 Sending Out Mails That You Can Track

 If you have an existing email subscriber list, you can use Drip to send out emails with links to the Web pages that you built in Leadpages.
 This helps you and your subscribers as follows:

-- Your subscriber can choose which offer or service they want to learn more about, without having to read through a lengthly email.
+- Your subscriber can choose which offer or service they want to learn more about, without having to read through a lengthy email.
 They just click on a link and they are taken to the appropriate landing page.

-- You can track who clicks on what link, so you can start to profile your subscribers.
+- You can track who clicks on which link, so you can start to profile your subscribers.
 You can then follow up with emails and offers that are specific to each subscribers area of interest.